salman-dev/RailsProject/README.md

 day 4 - team members worked on their spesific feature the features that were being worked on were profiles, navbar and the main functionality which was a very hard job.

 day 5 - 2 members worked on the main functionality to finish this before the deadline while other members gathered photographs and collected images for the presentation.

+day 6 - we fixed general issues we had and made small changes

+day 7 -

 <u>Not noted in the timeline</u>